Tythos/requirejs-loaders/README.rst

   that may (for whatever reason) be module dependencies.
 This can be useful for other plaintext resources, like source code (for GLSL shaders, for example).

+* *wasmloader*, which uses a basic no-modules build (for example, when compiling from Rust via wasm-pack) assumption to treat .WASM files as code resources that can be transparently referenced as module dependencies.
+At this time, this merely returns a module instance as defined by the browser interpreter (meaning the "exports" property must be referenced to look up and invoke any entry points), but this may change with future extensions.

 * *ziploader*, which uses a streamlined (SFJM) version of the zipjs library to expose .ZIP file contents that a module can then use.